Updated: Feb 5

 Nothing like starting a new business during a pandemic!
-And yet, the decision late last year to start a specialized Telehealth Pelvic Physical Therapy practice seems predestined--who could actually foresee the need for "social distancing"?
+And yet, the decision in late 2019 to start a specialized Telehealth Pelvic Physical Therapy practice seems predestined--who could actually foresee the need for "social distancing"?

 Regardless of a pandemic, what I foresaw was a need to take a specialized type of physical therapy—which for patients is often embarrassing, difficult to talk about, and demands a high level of privacy—and take it online.
 What could be more comfortable, private and safe than getting your pelvic floor physical therapy in your own home via your own computer, tablet or phone?
 Social distancing is just a bonus.